wookey-project/ewok-kernel/doc/devices.rst

 The IRQ handler is executed in *ISR mode*.
 It has access to the task content except for the stack.
 It has its own stack, which is erased each time the handler terminates.
-By default the termination of and ISR handler awake it's related task if it's sleeping or idle.
+By default the termination of an ISR handler awakes its related task's main thread if it's sleeping or idle.
 This behavior can be modified by modifying the ``mode`` field of the ``dev_irq_info_t`` structure: